ThilinaManamgoda/password-manager/password-manager_init.md

-## password-manager search-id
+## password-manager init

-Search Password with ID
+Initialize the Password Manager

 ### Synopsis

-You can use either complete or part of ID for searching
+Initialize the Password Manager for the first time

 ```
-password-manager search-id [ID] [flags]
+password-manager init [flags]
 ```

 ### Options

 ```
-  -h, --help        help for search-id
+  -h, --help   help for init
-  -s, --show-pass   Print password to STDOUT
 ```

 ### Options inherited from parent commands